varigence/docs/bimlflex/metadata-editors/linked-service-adf-blob-storage.md

 ![SAS URI](images/bimlflex-ss-app-connections-adf-blob-storage-sas-uri.png "SAS URI")

 Shared Access Signature authentication required an SAS URL or Azure Key Vault.
-When manually entering the SAS URL, an SAS Token will aslo be required.
+When manually entering the SAS URL, an SAS Token will also be required.
 The SAS Token can also be replaced by an Azure Key Vault.
 For more information, see the [Shared access signature authentication for Azure Blob Storage documentation](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-blob-storage#shared-access-signature-authentication).

 > [!TIP]
 > It is suggested that [Azure Key Vault](linked-service-azure-key-vault.md) be used in place of manually entering the SAS URL and SAS Token.